DerGuru/The-Resonant/New Chapters/Part2/P2-03_Scaffold_and_Consequences.md

 Thirty seconds that felt like thirty years.

-Jason held the resonance, feeling his body protest, feeling something in his cognitive patterns strain and stretch and threaten to *snap*—
+Jason held the resonance, feeling his body protest, feeling something in his cognitive patterns strain and stretch and threaten to *snap*â€”

 The last child cleared the courtyard.